Charging your EV at home and on-the-go is easy.

 Most modern EVs can be equipped with DC quick charge capability via an additional charging port on your onboard charger.
 Some come with a DC Fast Charging port automatically and some require you to purchase a special package.

 We know drivers are concerned about where EVs can charge other than at home.
 Massachusetts and Rhode Island have more public stations than most people realize.
 And more are getting built all the time.
 We recommend this "Ultimate Guide to Electric Car Charging Networks" from plugincars.com to get a feel for your options.
-Here’s a snapshot of what’s available today, according to the Alternative Fuels Data Center.
+Here’s what’s available today, according to the Alternative Fuels Data Center.

 There are more apps and websites that can help you find a public charging station near you.
 Check the box above to see our list of recommended sources.
 It's easy to charge when you're on the go!